innoveit/react-native-ble-manager/docs/methods.markdown

 ### startNotification(peripheralId, serviceUUID, characteristicUUID)

 Start the notification on the specified characteristic, you need to call `retrieveServices` method before.

+Events will be send to `onDidUpdateValueForCharacteristic` when the peripheral notifies a new value for the characteristic.

 Returns a `Promise` object.

 **Arguments**